 CSUN EH&S has established a web page that makes the following available:

-Tailgate safety meetings are conducted weekly in the Physical Plant Management (PPM) department.
+Tailgate safety meetings should be conducted weekly in departments that provide operational support (e.g, trades, grounds, custodial, facilities, machine operators).
 These short (5-10 minute) meetings focus on current safety issues such as those related to an ongoing project or recent accident.
 Employees are also given the opportunity to discuss safety concerns or ideas for improving the department safety program.